iStrain/Circe/README.md

 They should compile OK in Eclipse with Circe.java, Tone.java and Circe.css in the usual /src directory.

 Current status: if you compile and run it, you can see we have the main window and 3 tabbed panes: 2 labels, 2 text fields, 2 buttons and a logo on the input pane; and a text area on each of the other 2 panes.

-We're pretty much ready to include the maths as the functionality underlying the "New CRC question" button, and update the styles to mimic the applet.
+We now have the maths part, so it's "full steam ahead" on the program.
+Take a look at the new files Ian gave us, and see if you can work out how best to integrate them into the existing framework.
+We'll compare notes in "a coupla days", and agree on a way forward!

+Cheers,

+DUNCAN